Regular booster vaccines are the future in battle with COVID-19 virus, Peacock says | Health

 Sharon Peacock, who heads COVID-19 Genomics UK (COG-UK) which has sequenced half of all the novel coronavirus genomes so far mapped globally, said international cooperation was needed in the "cat and mouse" battle with the virus "We have to appreciate that we were always going to have to have booster doses; immunity to coronavirus doesn't last forever," Peacock told Reuters at the Wellcome Sanger Institute's 55-acre campus outside Cambridge.

-COG-UK was set up by Peacock, a professor at Cambridge, exactly a year ago with the help of the British's government's chief scientific adviser, Patrick Vallance, as the virus spread across the globe to Britain.
+COG-UK was set up by Peacock, a professor at Cambridge, exactly a year ago with the help of the British government's chief scientific adviser, Patrick Vallance, as the virus spread across the globe to Britain.
+It is now the world's biggest network of knowledge about the virus's genetics: At sites across Britain, it has sequenced 346,713 genomes of the virus out of a global effort of around 709,000 genomes.

+On the intellectual frontline at the Wellcome Sanger Institute, hundreds of scientists - many with PhDs, many working on a voluntary basis and some listening to heavy metal or electronic beats - work seven days a week to map and then search the virus's growing family tree for patterns of concern.
+Wellcome Sanger Institute has sequenced over half of the UK total sequenced genomes of the virus after processing 19 million samples from PCR tests in a year.
+COG-UK is sequencing around 30,000 genomes per week - more than the UK used to do in a year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)